Mason Cathey Brady

-Staff, Trainer - Tampa Bay
+Our Staff, Trainers - Tampa Bay

 Mason Cathey joined PCA-Tampa Bay as Community Impact Manager in March, 2018.
 Mason will be joining PCA-Tampa Bay from New Balance, where she was responsible for New Balance relationships with specialty running stores and oversight of New Balance's road race sponsorships throughout the State of Florida.
 Mason has been a PCA Certified Trainer since 2016 and has delivered more than 120 workshops.